OpenInterpreter/open-interpreter/README.md

 **Open Interpreter** lets GPT-4 run Python code locally.
 You can chat with Open Interpreter via a ChatGPT-like interface in your terminal by running `$ interpreter` after installing.

-By letting the model install new `pip` packages, this project extends GPT-4 towards Python's general-purpose capabilities:

-This project provides a natural language iterface to Python's general-purpose capabilities:
+This provides a natural language interface to Python's general-purpose capabilities:

 - Create and edit photos, videos, PDFs, etc.
 - Run `selenium` to control a Chrome browser.